Program

 Doctor of Philosophy in Public Policy

-The Doctor of Philosophy in Public Policy (PhD) offers learning and research opportunities for highly qualified students to advance knowledge and move the study of public policy forward.
-Students graduating from this program will be in a position to train the next generation of public service professionals and to conduct public policy and management research for government, business, think tanks and other research organizations.
+The Doctor of Philosophy in Public Policy (PhD) offers you the opportunity to engage in advanced learning and research, helping to move the study of public policy forward.
+As a graduate of this program, you’ll be prepared to train the next generation of public service professionals and conduct public policy and management research for government, business, think tanks, and other research organizations.

-The PhD program involves a combination of course work (culminating in a comprehensive exam) and proposing, writing and defending a dissertation.
-It is designed so that students can finish in as little as three years of full-time study.
-Students who are engaged in the program on a full-time basis can expect to receive financial support.
-Upon entry into the program, each student is assigned a research advisor and an advisory committee.
+The PhD program is designed so that you can complete it in as little as three years of full-time study.
+If you’re enrolled full-time, you can expect to receive financial support.
+Upon entry into the program, you’ll be assigned a research advisor and an advisory committee.

 Research supervisors